Equivalence of Doubly Periodic Tangles: Topological set-up for DP tangles and motifs

 Let $\tau$ be a knot or link in the thickened torus $T^2 \times I$, where $I=[0,1]$ the unit interval.
-A knot is an embedding of a circle into the thickened torus, while a link is an embedding of a finite collection of circles.
-We shall say `link' for both knots and links.
-Let further $\mathbb{E}^2$ denote the Euclidean plane and let $B=\{u,v\}$ be a basis of $\mathbb{E}^2$.
+A \textit{knot} is an embedding of a circle into the thickened torus, while a \textit{link} is an embedding of a finite collection of disjoint circles.
+We shall say `links' for both knots and links.
+We equip $T^2$ with a longitude-meridian pair $(l,m)$.
+Let further $\mathbb{E}^2$ denote the Euclidean plane and let $B=(u,v)$ be a basis of $\mathbb{E}^2$.
 We consider the covering map